Sett (paving): Europe

 In Aberdeen (Scotland), and much of Edinburgh's Old Town and New Town, a large number of streets retain the original setts.

 Silloth on Solway, a seaside town in Cumbria, still has setts (originally laid in the 19th century) on Eden St and the seafront Criffel Street.
 Streets paved with setts feature in cycling competitions, including the "Tour of Britain", which visited Silloth on Solway in 2015.

 St. Anne, Alderney, the main town of Alderney in the Channel Islands, has many streets constructed of locally quarried granite setts.
 They continue to be maintained and replaced today.

 Streets in Belgian towns are historically layered with Belgian blocks, both in the centre areas and the outer residential neighbourhoods.
 However, in recent years, many of them have been progressively replaced by asphalt in order to reduce car noise and improve conditions for commuter cycling.
 Many streets and roads in Belgium and remote country routes just over the border in northern France are still dominated by setts, with some gaining notoriety through bicycle races such as the Paris–Roubaix race.

-Streets in Danish the old part of towns are also often layered with sett, known as brosten or bridge-stones.
+Streets in the old part of Danish towns are also often layered with sett, known as brosten or bridge-stones.
 To make it easier to bike on, the part of the road meant for bicycles are paved with special stones that are saw-cut on top for smoothness and jet-burned for friction.
 Vendersgade in Copenhagen is the latest CycleStreet to get jet-burned and saw-cut setts on the part of the road between Israels Plads and Torvehallerne to create cohesion between the square and the market area, and make it safe for pedestrians to cross the cyclestreet.

 In addition to streets, large public squares also employed setts, as seen at Moscow's Red Square.